RevenueCat/firestore-revenuecat-purchases/POSTINSTALL.md

 Follow the steps in the [RevenueCat documentation](https://docs.revenuecat.com/docs/getting-started) to add the RevenueCat SDK to your mobile app.
 In addition, follow the instructions to set up the Firebase Integration inside the app by:

-- Listening to Firebase Authentication events and [setting the RevenueCat user ID to the Firebase UID](https://docs.revenuecat.com/docs/firebase#keeping-user-ids-in-sync).
+- Listening to Firebase Authentication events and [setting the RevenueCat app user ID to the Firebase UID](https://docs.revenuecat.com/docs/firebase#keeping-user-ids-in-sync).
-- Setting the reserved RevenueCat subscriber attribute for the Firebase App Instance ID if you want to send events to Google Analytics for Firebase.
+- Setting the [reserved RevenueCat subscriber attribute](https://docs.revenuecat.com/docs/subscriber-attributes#reserved-attributes) `$firebaseAppInstanceId` to the Firebase App Instance ID if you want to send events to Google Analytics for Firebase.

 ### Using the extension